Medieval (about 476AD-1600’s)

 introduction

-The Black Death was a devastating bubonic plague that struck Europe in the mid 1300’s.
-The sickness came with boils and black skin that took over the body and slowly killed its’ victim.
+The Black Death was a devastating bubonic plague that struck Europe in the mid-1300s.
+The sickness came with boils and black skin that took over the body and slowly killed its victim.
 The plague killed two-thirds of Europe’s population after it entered Europe for the first time in October of 1347 through ships docked at the Sicilian port of Messina.
 The first countries to be hit with the plague included China, India, Persia, and Egypt (History.com Editors, 2010).
-The onset of the black death took medical practitioners by surprise including those who claimed to be experts in disease control.
-No plague to this degree had ever entered Europe and it quickly claimed the lives of those who seemed perfectly healthy prior to the outbreak.
-People quickly turned on each other, becoming quick to blame minority groups such as Jews, foreigners, travelers and lepers which resulted in vast social and economic havoc.
-The outbreak of the Black Death in the mid 1300’s left most of the western European civilization in a devastated state, however, the medical response resulted in discoveries such as quarantine, and the creation of medicines that combated the deadly plague.
-This relates to STS due to the fact that this one singular disease led to the innovation and advancement of modern medicine entirely.
+Lack of effective sanitation caused increase rat populations in large cities, in turn promoting flea increase; all creating the perfect scenario for spreading a contagious disease (Clay).
+The onset of the black death took medical practitioners by surprise, including those who claimed to be experts in disease control.
+No plague to this degree had ever entered Europe, and it quickly claimed the lives of those who seemed perfectly healthy before the outbreak.
+People quickly turned on each other, becoming quick to blame minority groups such as Jews, foreigners, travelers and lepers, which resulted in vast social and economic havoc.
+The outbreak of the Black Death in the mid-1300s left most of the Western European civilization in a devastated state.
+However, the medical response resulted in discoveries such as quarantine and the creation of medicines that combated the deadly plague.
+This devastating event led to many changes in the world, including the innovation and advancement of modern medicine and the fall of strong economic systems that shaped the world’s future.
+These impacts make the Black Death one of the most influential periods for STS.

 The symptoms and spread of the plague